a review of Saints' Row

 Yet it is the dynamic physics of the game that commit its greatest act of evil.
 When a realistic innocent human is murdered in cold blood in the street, his corpse disappears within one click of a watch’s second hand.
 However, when your character purchases a soft drink from a restaurant (absolutely unthinkingly named “Freckle Bitch’s” — yeah, profanity in the name of a fast-food restaurant! that’s right around the corner! let’s get in on that one on the ground floor!), and then drinks that soft drink, and then litters the empty cup on the ground, the cup rolls around for a full thirty seconds.
 That’s the developers saying, “Hey, we hired guys to work out that physics engine!
 We’re not going to waste that research!”
 If pressed in an interview, someone in charge of decision-making in this game could say that the corpses disappear so that players can’t be overly cruel by continuing to pop caps in the dead person’s head and/or ass and watching the corpse flinch realistically.
 A skilled interviewer would then ask them why they let you kill innocent people at all, and the interviewee would reply that they want the players to “have fun” and/or “enjoy themselves” and/or “express themselves” through the videogame, which is a hell of an audacious answer.
 I’d say, when there’s no better way to have fun or enjoy yourself or express yourself in a game than by destroying the people-shaped targets the game does not explicitly ask you to destroy, then maybe your game is just a big empty husk, as cheap and tacky as the Styrofoam sculpture of the history of hip-hop that makes up its soundtrack.

 Grand Theft Auto: San Andreas, for one, stars a young man whose mother has been killed.
 When he starts getting revenge, he has a reason.
 All we know about him is that he left his hometown because he was tired of gang violence.
-He comes back when the violence claims his moms, and he wants to fuck up the fuckers that fucked his moms up.
+He comes back when the violence claims his moms, and he wants to heck up the heckers that hecked his moms up.
 Good enough reason.
 If Carl “CJ” Johnson slays a hooker in his quest for revenge, it’s just something that happens.
-It’s a tendency within him as an angry, wronged young person; it’s your choice to bring it out in him, you sick fuck, you.
-If you want to play San Andreas as a story of an honest man getting revenge for the death of his moms and subsequently getting caught neck-deep in some serious shit, you can do that.
+It’s a tendency within him as an angry, wronged young person; it’s your choice to bring it out in him, you sick heck, you.
+If you want to play San Andreas as a story of an honest man getting revenge for the death of his moms and subsequently getting caught neck-deep in some serious stuff, you can do that.
 You are playing a role.
 You are free to interpret it as you will.
 In Saints’ Row, you’re a blank slate who gets knocked on his ass in a drive-by.
-Maybe this blank slate is a raving psychotic motherfucker who had just never been privy to a stash of weaponry the likes of which the Saints’ gang possesses.
+Maybe this blank slate is a raving psychotic motherhecker who had just never been privy to a stash of weaponry the likes of which the Saints’ gang possesses.
 That’s all well and good: that the characters in the game are not appropriately shocked and/or appalled when you do horrible things is something of a mortal sin.

-I am a liberal enough person to admit that, if I had an identical twin sister and if she wasn’t actively repulsive I’d probably have had at least cooperative oral sex with her by now, so when I say that you have no idea quite how deeply your game offends me, you should know that you’re in deep shit.
+I am a liberal enough person to admit that, if I had an identical twin sister and if she wasn’t actively repulsive I’d probably have had at least cooperative oral sex with her by now, so when I say that you have no idea quite how deeply your game offends me, you should know that you’re in deep stuff.
 How dare you put this presumptuous trash out on the market.
 Quit your jobs producing entertainment software, abandon the lucky break that scored you a “connection” to the “industry”, and take up a job at a Denny’s or a Starbucks, to see what real people look like and how they walk and how they gesture with their hands.

 Or maybe the problem’s not you.
-Maybe it’s the whole fucking “industry”.
+Maybe it’s the whole hecking “industry”.
 Or maybe it’s not.
 Though Rockstar, who shat the gold brick called Grand Theft Auto, has begun to use their “sandbox” genre as a rough outline, a checklist of “things one can do, if so inclined, in 3D action videogames”, on which to base more dynamic levels of storytelling — as evidenced in 2006’s conceptually excellent Bully — the rest of the world seems to be turning the wrong way.
 Why, in Saints’ Row, there’s a mission early on where you have to kill “evil pimps” to steal their hos for another pimp, a good pimp, who also happens to be friends with your gang, which, yes, is a gang devoted to killing all of the other gangs as a means of “cleaning up the streets”.
 It’s obvious at this point that the “story” of Saints’ Row was shunted in at the latest possible moment, and that the ho-snatching mission was drafted during a meeting in which some coke-fiend producer jumped up and down on the boardroom table with his polka-dot necktie clipped uncomfortably to a wrinkle on his forehead: “GTA lets you pimp hos!
 We need to let you pimp hos!
 GTA lets you pimp hos!
 Let’s let players pimp some hos!”

 Where Volition hangs its fuzzy hat, the gene pool is heated to the temperature of a cesspool.
 Within the marble halls of its psychological accident of game development, a man actually speaks the words “Complete missions to earn respect.
 Fill your respect meter to unlock more missions.”
 Yes, he actually uses the word “unlock” with regard to content existing in the game world he occupies.
 On another corner of this cube-shaped world called the videogame industry, Tom Clancy’s Rainbow Six Vegas opens with a difficulty selection screen: “Difficulty select: Select the difficulty level of the game: NORMAL / REALISTIC”.
 Witness this and feel years of current events rip from the top of your skull to the soles of your feet, like rollercoaster g-forces.
 The War in Iraq, the grin of the current mongrel president of America, the shootings in Columbine, foaming media feeding frenzies smothering out the sparks of introspection that might have had the chance to fan into a bonfire of renaissance, Jack Thompson.
 “REALITY IS NOT NORMAL”, games are saying, in a sideways subliminal way.

 Could you imagine a dramatic television show about a rugged cop, a great man at heart, maybe one whose wife had been gunned down by thugs, who lives only to drink whiskey, eat at the same sad diner every golden sunlit morning, and keep the streets clean — who, for some reason, the sixth episode in, pulls out his gun, fires it out the window of his patrol car, and kills a young boy riding a bike, only to have his partner keep rattling on about the drug dealer they’re looking for, only to have the writers seem to forget such a thing happened and let the show go on through eight more Emmy-winning seasons?
 Of course you can’t.
-It’d be fucking ****ed, disgusting.
+It’d be hecking &^#$#ed, disgusting.
 It’s not even the senseless violence that gets my goat: it’s the internal inconsistency.
 It’s the complete and utter lack of artistic conscience.
 At least, whether you can admit that “American Idol” is actually beneficial to society or not, you have to agree with me that the television and film industries currently possess many more individuals able to competently judge the worth content than the videogame industry has perhaps ever seen.
-You can spin it out all you want and say that videogames are a young industry, and that’s where I flip you off and tell you that yeah, they’re a young industry, though it’s a pretty mature fucking world we live in, and these people went to school, where they very well should have read books about the fucking world and learned just how mature it is.
+You can spin it out all you want and say that videogames are a young industry, and that’s where I flip you off and tell you that yeah, they’re a young industry, though it’s a pretty mature hecking world we live in, and these people went to school, where they very well should have read books about the hecking world and learned just how mature it is.

 We are all philosophically doomed as creatures that dream because we can’t physically handle being happy all the time; we have to be happy sometimes and sad sometimes; we believe shadow lends context to light, or whatever.
 I say yeah, I can see where you’re coming from.
 Though I’d also like to be the first to admit that, maybe, this is a fundamental problem in the world it may take us centuries to work out.
-In the Zen buddhist sense, which is convenient and kind of a cop-out because it’s pretty much every sense rolled into one, Saints’ Row just isn’t fucking helping, and the next patch released for it should do more than just cut down the lag in the online multiplayer — it should render the disc fucking unreadable by my Xbox 360.
+In the Zen buddhist sense, which is convenient and kind of a cop-out because it’s pretty much every sense rolled into one, Saints’ Row just isn’t hecking helping, and the next patch released for it should do more than just cut down the lag in the online multiplayer — it should render the disc hecking unreadable by my Xbox 360.